ManuelLG92/Golang_API_Forum/README.md

 # Golang_API_Forum

-I am building this project, it isn't finished yet.
+- This project is building yet.
+- This project haven't any structure yet, I'll use hexagonal architecture.